kubernetes/community/contributors/design-proposals/propagation.md

 	ReadOnly bool `json:"readOnly,omitempty"`
 	// Required.
 	MountPath string `json:"mountPath"`
+	// mountPropagation is the propagation mode how is the directory
+	// made available to a container in a pod.
+See description of individual
+	// modes for details.
+	// This field is alpha in 1.8 and can be reworked or removed in a future
+	// release.
 	// Optional.
-	Propagation PropagationMode `json:"propagation,omitempty"`
+	MountPropagation MountPropagationMode `json:"mountPropagation,omitempty"`
 }
 ```

-Default would be `RSlave`, which should not break backward compatibility,
+Default would be `Slave`, which should not break backward compatibility,
-`RShared` must be explicitly requested.
+`Shared` must be explicitly requested.

 Opinion against this: